George A. Wilson: Governor of Iowa

+At the beginning of his tenure, he eliminated the state Board of Control because of their failure and neglect toward the state's 15 prisons.
+New Departments created were a Tax Commission, Department of Public Safety, and a committee regarding State Industry and Defense.
+Also during his tenure, social welfare was reconstructed and a teacher tenure bill was passed.
+Additionally, the reapportionment of the State Legislature was authorized.

+United States Senator

-Instead of running for a third term in 1942, Wilson decided to challenge Senator Clyde L. Herring, and defeated him.
-He served in the Senate from January 14, 1943, to January 3, 1949.
-His Senate committees included the Committee on Small Business and the Armed Services Committee.
+Instead of running for a third term in 1942, Wilson decided to challenge Senator Clyde L. Herring in the 1942 United States Senate race.
+He won by 115,189 votes, and served in the Senate from January 14, 1943, to January 3, 1949.
+His Senate committees included the Small Business Committee, the Armed Services Committee and the Agriculture Committee.

 In 1948, former U.S. Senator Guy M. Gillette, unseated in his own bid for re-election in 1944, ran against Wilson in the general election.
 Wilson was expected to win.
-However, in a year in which President Harry S. Truman and many other Democrats surprised pundits, Gillette defeated Wilson by over 150,000 votes.
+However, in a year in which President Harry S. Truman and many other Democrats surprised pundits, Gillette defeated Wilson by 162,448 votes.

-After the Senate
+Later life

-After leaving the Senate in early 1949, Wilson returned to the practice of law.
+After leaving the Senate in early 1949, Wilson returned to practicing law with his son, George.

+In 1964, the Wilson Island State Recreation Area was named after him.

-Wilson died in Des Moines in 1953, and was interred in Glendale Cemetery.
+Wilson died at Mercy Hospital in Des Moines during a surgery for a malignant throat tumor in 1953 and was buried at Glendale Cemetery in Des Moines.